jbiatek/BSGRulebook/rulebook.md

 #### Elimination

 To eliminate a player from the game, follow [the rules for execution](#execution), but stop when told to either choose a new character or move to the Resurrection Ship.
-The eliminated player is entirely removed from the rest of the game.
+Their character sheet and token is removed from the game, and they must discard any Super Crisis cards.
+The eliminated player no longer takes turns and is entirely removed from the game.
 If they were the current player, the next player is now the current player.
 Any former titles are given to the first in the [line of succession](#lines-of-succession).

 </div>